Conveniently located to serve St. Louis, Missouri

 View before-and-after pictures of real patients of Cabbabe Plastic Surgery

 The procedure(s) is approximately 4-6 hours in length depending on how many additional procedures procedures are requested, such as the eyes and forehead.
 The procedure can done under local anesthesia with sedation or general anesthesia.
 Most surgeries are done in the operating room.
 Fine sutures are placed at the time of surgery which will be removed 5-7 days later.
 Drains are often placed for neck lifts.
 A face lift strap with neck compression will be placed at the time of surgery for 24-48 hours,

-Your Facelift will be performed by Dr. Cabbabe's surgery center located in St. Louis, MO.
+Your Facelift will be performed in a hospital or surgery center in St. Louis, MO.

 Patients are able to go home after surgery, but some choose to stay overnight depending on the length of the procedure.
 Pain medication and antibiotics will be prescribed as needed.
 Bruising and swelling will be present for 2-3 weeks.
 Dr. Cabbabe will ask that you keep ice on the area immediately after surgery for the first 48 hours to decrease this.
 He will also ask you to keep your head elevated to decrease swelling and apply antibiotic ointment to the incision line.
 Eye drops may need to be placed if eyelid surgery was done to keep the eyes moist.
 The head and neck will be wrapped after surgery for 24 hours.
 A drain may be left in the neck for 1-3 days.
 Patients are able to shower the next day after removing the bandages.
 Antibiotics ointment will need to be applied to all incisions, polysporin is preferred on the face and special ointment will be given for eyelids to prevent eye irritation.

 Possible complications include bleeding after surgery or hematoma, asymmetry, irregular contours, nerve injuries, reabsorption of injected fat or fat embolism.
 These could potentially require additional surgery.
 While rare, nerve injuries can affect facial muscles but generally improve over a few months.